springgen-dev/springgen/README.md

 ## What is SpringGen?

-SpringGen is a developer productivity tool that creates fully structured Spring Boot backend projects so you do not waste time on repetitive boilerplate setup.

-Instead of spending hours configuring:

-* Spring Boot project structure
-* Authentication scaffolding
-* Docker setup
-* Database configuration
-* CI/CD pipeline setup
-* Deployment configuration

-you can generate a working backend project in seconds.

-> [!NOTE]
+Every new backend service starts the same way — same structure, auth setup, database config, security hardening, Docker, and CI/CD pipeline.
+Most developers rebuild this from scratch or copy-paste from a previous project every single time.

+SpringGen is built around that repeated workflow.Whether you are a freelancer spinning up a new client backend, a founder building an MVP, or a developer starting another microservice — run the CLI or web UI, get a consistent production-ready backend, and start writing business logic.

+No copy-pasting.
+No forgotten configs.
+No "how did I set this up last time."

-> SpringGen uses a deterministic template/module engine to assemble tested Spring Boot project structures, configurations, and production-ready components.
+SpringGen uses deterministic template/module engine to assemble tested Spring Boot project structures, configurations, and production-ready components.
->
-> Generated projects come from maintained templates and predictable configurations — not runtime AI-generated code from prompts.

-Think of it as:

-> Like a frontend starter generator — but for production-ready Spring Boot backends.

-SpringGen is not just a template pack.
-It is a generator platform with a CLI and web UI that dynamically builds project structures based on selected configuration options.

 ---
 ## How is SpringGen Different?

 ### vs Spring Initializr

 Spring Initializr gives you a project foundation — dependencies, build files, and a basic application entry point.

 SpringGen starts where Initializr stops:
 * Layered architecture with controllers, services, repositories
 * DTO patterns and global exception handling
+* Database configuration (MySQL, PostgreSQL, MongoDB)
-* Security scaffolding (JWT + OAuth2)
+* Authentication scaffolding (JWT, OAuth2)
+* Security hardening
 * Docker, CI/CD, and AWS deployment configuration

 ### vs JHipster

 JHipster is a full-stack generator — frontend, backend, and ongoing project management through its ecosystem.
 Powerful if you want a complete application platform with built-in conventions.

-SpringGen is backend-only and disappears after generation.
-No frontend opinions, no generator runtime dependencies left in your project, no new ecosystem to learn.
+**SpringGen is backend-only and disappears after generation.** No frontend opinions, no generator runtime dependencies left in your project, no new ecosystem to learn.
 Just clean, standard Spring Boot code you recognize and own from day one.

 > SpringGen sits between Initializr and JHipster — more structure than one, less ecosystem than the other.

 ---

-## Why Developers Use SpringGen
+## Who is SpringGen For?

-Setting up a new Spring Boot project the right way takes several hours — project structure, security config, Docker, CI/CD pipeline, deployment scripts.

-SpringGen does it in 30 seconds.
-The same structure an experienced Java developer would write, not a tutorial skeleton.
-Just open your IDE and start building your business logic.
+SpringGen is useful for developers who know Spring Boot but want to move faster.

+Ideal for:

+* Backend developers building SaaS products
+* Freelancers starting new client projects
+* Startup founders creating MVP backends
+* Engineers building multiple microservices
+* Developers who want consistent project structure across projects
+* Java/Spring developers who prefer writing business logic over repeating setup

+SpringGen may not be ideal for:

+* Developers looking for a Spring Boot learning tutorial
+* Teams with existing internal platform templates
+* Engineers who prefer manually configuring every project from scratch
+* Projects requiring highly customized enterprise architecture from day one

 ---